 - Likely to not be covered by dental insurance

 Schedule a Free Dental Veneer Consultation

-Mile High offers 4 convenient dentist office locations in Denver, Westminster, Lakewood, and Englewood.
+Mile High offers 4 convenient dentist office locations in Westminster, Golden/Lakewood, Englewood, and Colorado Springs.
 You’ll receive the best care from one of our specialty dental implant dentists.
 Your Mile High dentist will make sure you get the smile you’ve always wanted with dental veneers.

 Call us today at 303-451-1111 to schedule your appointment!